thomashexton/dotfiles/README.md

 ### Git

-- Run the following, replacing values with your own:
+- Replace values with your own, and then run.

-- It is recommended to use your GitHub-provided `noreply` address ... [see setting your commit email address.](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address#setting-your-commit-email-address-on-github)
+Note: it is recommended to use your GitHub-provided `noreply` address ... [see setting your commit email address](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address#setting-your-commit-email-address-on-github).

   ```sh
   git config --global user.name "Your Name"